jairojuunior/haskell-first-layer-feedback/README.md

 ## How to use?

-1 - On your own GitHub repository, create a repository `.github/workflows/`.
+1 - On your own GitHub repository, create a folder `.github/workflows/`.

 2 - Copy the file `workflow/actions.yml` to the recently created folder.